-Line C - If the eligible student is someone other than you or your spouse, the student must be claimed as a dependent on your New York State return.
+Line D: If the eligible student is someone other than you or your spouse, you must claim that student as a dependent on your New York State return.
 If the eligible student is you or your spouse, mark an X in the No box.

-Lines D and E - Enter the EIN and name of the college or university to which qualified college tuition expenses were paid.
+Boxes E and F: Enter the employer identification number (EIN) and name of the college or university to which you paid qualified college tuition expenses.
 Obtain the EIN from Form 1098-T, Tuition Statement, or contact the college or university.

-If the eligible student attended more than one college or university during the tax year, enter the EIN and name of the last undergraduate college or university attended.
+If the eligible student attended more than one college or university during the tax year, enter the EIN and the name of the last undergraduate college or university attended.

-Line F - If No, stop; these tuition expenses do not qualify for the credit.
+Line G: If No, stop; these tuition expenses do not qualify for the credit.
 Only expenses for undergraduate enrollment or attendance qualify.

-Line G - Qualified college tuition expenses include tuition required for the enrollment or attendance of the eligible student at an institution of higher education.
+Line H: Qualified college tuition expenses include tuition required for the enrollment or attendance of the eligible student at an institution of higher education.
 The expenses may be paid by cash, check, credit card, or with borrowed funds.
 The eligible student does not need to be enrolled in a degree program or to attend full time for the expenses to qualify.
 However, only expenses for undergraduate enrollment or attendance qualify.
-Expenses for enrollment or attendance in a course of study leading to the granting of a postbaccalaureate or other graduate degree do not qualify.
+Expenses for enrollment or attendance in a course of study leading to the granting of a postbaccalaureate (for instance, a master's degree) or other graduate degree do not qualify.